【嘉義 佐一茶屋】Chaya Zoy in Chiayi, Taiwan

 Alishan Alpine Oolong Tea

-Rich in flavor and has a bit of a sweet aftertaste.
-A must-try, especially if you appreciate the finest Oolong tea.
+Rich in flavor and slightly sweet with a hint of aftertaste.
+A must-try, especially if you're a fan of the finest Oolong tea.

 final thoughts